webinos/webinos-pzh/README.md

 The PZH currently requires nodejs version 0.8, and is not guaranteed to work on v0.10 or higher.

+On Ubuntu Linux, you need the following packages:

+* g++
+* libssl-dev
+* gnome-keyring
+* libgnome-keyring-dev

+I.e., run `sudo apt-get install g++ libssl-dev gnome-keyring libgnome-keyring-dev`

-We have tested the PZH on Linux.
+We have tested the PZH on Ubuntu Linux 12.04.
 It should work on other platforms, but YMMV.

 ### Steps

+* Make sure you have all the required packages.
 * Download the latest version of webinos-pzh from github.
 * Run `npm install` to install the dependencies.
 * Run the PZH through `node webinos_pzh.js --host YOURDOMAINNAME`.
 You will need to have superuser privileges to run node on low-number ports.
 E.g., on Ubuntu run `sudo node webinos_pzh.js --host pzh.webinos.org`